 How to Grow a Box Hedge

 The amount of spacing you give to your box hedge plants will determine how quickly the hedge takes shape.
-Most boxes require between 30cm to 1m to space them appropriately so the easiest way to plant these is to calculate the length of the bed and divide by the spacing you opt for.
+Most buxus require between 30cm to 1m to space them appropriately.
+The easiest way to plant these is to calculate the length of the bed and divide by the spacing you opt for.

 Finally, allowing your hedge to grow to a specific height primarily comes down to plant choice.
 If you’re wanting to keep it small without much maintenance then choosing a Japanese or Korean Box makes more sense.
 Yet, if you want a hedge with substance then opting for an African or English box will give you some more options.